mycoin/noah/README.md

 * Security configuration isolated to a single file.
 * Comments with explanations of why some features were implemented a certain way.

-### JSR-303 Bean Validation API

-This project uses the hibernate implementation of JSR-303.
-In the WelcomeController class, the addPerson method includes a @Valid annotation in front of the person parameter.
-This tells Spring that it should validate the new person object using the validation annotations on the Person class.

 ### HttpMessageConverters

 HttpMessageConverters is the magic that provides automatic conversion of Java objects to XML and JSON.
 In the rest-demo-servlet.xml, the